akk85/TonyKariuki.github.io/README.md

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE)